HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 8. One Reportable and One Not reportable for Two PHAs
 9. Manually initiated eICR with no reporting criteria matched for One PHA
 10. Manually initiated eICR with One Reportable Condition for One PHA
+11. One Reportable Condition with Multiple Routing Entities
+12. Fatal Error – eICR Not Processed
+13. Decision Support Timeout – eICR Not Processed
+14. One Juridiction Not Found (warning)
+15. One Reporting Specifications Not Found (warning)
+16. One No Rule Met and One Jurisdiction Not Found
+17. One No Rule Met and One Reporting Specification Not Found
+18. One Jurisdiction Not Found and One Reporting Specifications Not Found
+19. One May be reportable Condition and One Jurisdiction Not Found
+20. One May be reportable Condition and One Reporting Specifications Not Found
+21. One Reportable Condition and One Jurisdiction Not Found for Patient Address
+22. One Reportable Condition and One Jurisdiction Not Found for Provider/Facility Address
+23. One Reportable Condition and One Reporting Specifications Not Found

 ----------

 *Example 1* - Example Reportability Response text for One Reportable Condition to One PHA (with minimum external resources by PHA)